ownia/ExtendedAndroidTools/README.md

 # Variables impacting build process
 - `THREADS` - number of jobs to run simultaneously.
 This value is passed to nested make invocations via `-j` option.
 The default value is 4.
-- `NDK_ARCH` - x86_64 or arm64.
+- `NDK_ARCH` - x86_64, arm or arm64.
 Architecture to cross compile for.
 The default value is arm64
 - `BUILD_TYPE` - Release or Debug, controlls amount of debug info to be included in resulting libs and binaries.
 The default value is Release.

 ```